Magnetic resonance

 • experimental development of hyperpolarization.

 Well-known fields of application include analytics, dynamic structural biology, pharmacy, medical diagnostics, metabolomics, materials research, battery development, catalysis, and process and quality control.
-The FGMR combines all these facets under one roof and is excellently networked with German and international scientific specialist organizations.
+The FGMR combines all these facets under one roof and has excellent networks with German and international scientific organizations.

 GDCh Office